 NOTE 1: As part of this step, MCPTT client 1 and MCPTT client 2 set up a security association (when no functional alias is present), if end-to-end encryption is used for this call.

 4. The MCPTT server confirms that both MCPTT users are authorized for the private call.
 MCPTT server verifies whether the provided functional alias, if present, can be used and has been activated for the user.
+The MCPTT server shall resolve the functional alias to the corresponding MCPTT ID(s) for which the functional alias is active.
 The MCPTT server checks the commencement mode setting of the called MCPTT client and also checks whether the MCPTT user at MCPTT client 1 is authorized to initiate a call in manual commencement mode.

-5a.
-If the MCPTT private call request contains a functional alias instead of an MCPTT ID as called party and if end-to-end encryption shall be applied for this call, the MCPTT server shall resolve the functional alias to the corresponding MCPTT ID(s) for which the functional alias is active and responds with a functional alias resolution response message that contains the resolved MCPTT ID back to MCPTT client 1.

 NOTE 2: If the MCPTT server detects that the functional alias used as the target of the private call request is simultaneously active for multiple MCPTT users, then the MCPTT server can proceed by selecting an appropriate MCPTT ID based on some selection criteria.
 The selection of an appropriate MCPTT ID is left to implementation.
 This selection criteria can include rejection of the call, if no suitable MCPTT ID is selected.

+5a.
+If the MCPTT private call request contains a functional alias instead of an MCPTT ID as called party, the MCPTT server responds with a functional alias resolution response message that contains the resolved MCPTT ID back to MCPTT client 1.

 5b.
 If the MCPTT server replies with a MCPTT functional alias resolution response message, the MCPTT client 1 sends a new MCPTT private call request towards the resolved MCPTT ID.

 NOTE 3: MCPTT client 1 and MCPTT client 2 set up a security association for the media, if end-to-end encryption is used for this call.